Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 November 1984

-• John Rothwell resigns as SN editor because of the need to reduce his ever increasing workload with the Striders, Ruth Shield to take over as from the1st of November.
+• John Rothwell resigns as Striders News editor because of the need to reduce his ever increasing workload with the Striders.
+Ruth Shield to take over from 1 November.

-• Members enthusiasm for their sport is reflected in the uptake of training and qualification as officials i.e. race starters and timekeeping.
+• Members’ enthusiasm for their sport is reflected in the uptake of training and qualification as officials e.g. race starters and timekeeping.

 December 1984

-• Mick Derrick, John Rothwell & Lis Colquhoun qualify as AAA/ WAAA officials.
+• Mick Derrick, John Rothwell and Lis Colquhoun qualify as AAA/WAAA officials

-• Minutes of the club for 4th of Dec. comprised of 6 x A4 sides, an indication of the increasing workload in running the club.
+• Minutes of the club for 4 December, comprising 6 x A4 sides, an indication of the increasing workload in running the club

-• Sponsorship enquiries to aid the production of the Striders Newsletter were ongoing.
+• Sponsorship enquiries to aid the production of Striders News were ongoing

 1985 – Junior Striders